Sjors/nado-book/attacks/fake_nodes.md

 There have been other examples of a situation where publishing a fix may itself have caused the attack.
 Back in the day, there was an alternative node implementation Bitcoin Unlimited.
 It had a bug that was fixed, but before the fix was deployed, the bug was exploited by somebody.
 That attack brought down all the Bitcoin Unlimited nodes at that time.^[<https://bitcoinmagazine.com/technical/security-researcher-found-bug-knocked-out-bitcoin-unlimited>]

-Additionally, around 2013, something similar didn’t happen, but could’ve happened, on Bitcoin, which we covered in chapter @sec:libsecp.
+Additionally, around 2013, something similar didn’t happen, but could’ve happened, on Bitcoin, which we covered in chapter 4.
 This is because the OpenSSL library was made stricter in its software by imposing constraints on signatures.
 Had it been discovered only a few months later, after a Bitcoin Core release was already out there with the bug in it, then it would’ve been a zero-day situation.
 Perhaps in that case, the fix would’ve been disguised as nice cleanup software, rather than a patch for a security vulnerability.
 If someone had found out, they could’ve posted a slightly different kind of signature and caused a fork because some nodes would accept it and other nodes wouldn’t accept it.

 A final example is that of an inflation bug in 2018.^[<https://bitcoincore.org/en/2018/09/20/notice/>] It was presented as a fix to a bug that will crash your node.
 And that was true — it could crash your node — but it could also create inflation.
 The latter fact was a bit more important, and it was of course not announced, because somebody could’ve exploited it in that window of opportunity.